lowagner/pynances/README.md

 + `paid/PAID` - case insensitive.
 Immediately following a PAID you should include the account from which you are paying money.

-+ `average/AVERAGE` - case insensitive.
-Immediately following an AVERAGE come two things:  first, a concatenation of all months that the bill actually gets paid, e.g. 369D for March, June, September, and December, then the account from which it gets paid.
-At the end of the line comes the monthly average drain on your account.
++ `paidonly/PAIDONLY` - case insensitive.
+Immediately following a PAIDONLY come two things:  first, a concatenation of all months that the bill actually gets paid, e.g. 369D for March, June, September, and December, then the account from which it gets paid.
+At the end of the line comes the actual drain on the account each month it gets taken out.
+See below for an example.

 ### Examples